There’s a lot of advice on the internet about managing your finances and credit; some useful, and some that is completely wrong.

-So lets take a look at 3 common “financially responsible” tips that actually hurt your credit.
+So lets take a look at 3 common “financially responsible” tips that may actually hurt your credit scores.

 1. Asking for a lower credit limit